-In the 5th week of this course we will be working on web applications in groups of four for the Epicodus Developer Trade Show to take place on the last Thursday of class.
-In preparation, we'll take the coming week to generate ideas and sign up for teams, so we'll be organized and ready to go first thing Monday of week 5!
+Next week, we will be working on web applications in groups of four for the Epicodus Developer Trade Show to take place on the last Thursday of class.
+In preparation, we'll take the coming week to generate ideas and sign up for teams, so we'll be organized and ready to go first thing next week.

 Generate an idea you would like to help develop into a working application.
 It could be a game, a new business idea, something educational, something fun, something to help others or something to change the world, an application or website a friend or family member could use, etc.